Code of Student Conduct

 and all of the student conduct officer's duties or responsibilities as set forth in this chapter as may be reasonably necessary.

 - "Student organization" means any number of students who have met the formal requirements of clubs and organizations.

-- The standards of conduct for students adopted herein apply to conduct that occurs on college premises, at college-sponsored activities, and to off-campus conduct as outlined below that adversely affects the well-being of the Clark College community and/or the pursuit of its objectives.
-Jurisdiction extends to locations in which students are engaged in official college activities including, but not limited to, foreign or domestic travel activities funded by ASCC, athletic events, training internships, cooperative and distance education, practicums, supervised work experiences or any other college-sanctioned social or club activities.
+The student conduct code shall apply to student conduct that occurs on college premises, to conduct that occurs at or in connection with college-sponsored activities, or to off-campus conduct that in the judgment of the college adversely affects the college community or the pursuit of its objectives.
+Jurisdiction extends to, but is not limited to, locations in which students are engaged in official college activities including, but not limited to, foreign or domestic travel, activities funded by the associated students, athletic events, training internships, cooperative and distance education, online education, practicums, supervised work experiences or any other college-sanctioned social or club activities.
 Students are responsible for their conduct from the time of application for admission through the actual receipt of a degree, even though conduct may occur before classes begin or after classes end, as well as during the academic year and during periods between terms of actual enrollment.
 These standards shall apply to a student's conduct even if the student withdraws from college while a disciplinary matter is pending.
-The vice-president of student affairs has sole discretion, on a case-by-case basis, to determine whether the code of student conduct will be applied to conduct occurring off campus.

 Students who participate in any college-sponsored or sanctioned international study program shall observe the following:

 - The academic and disciplinary regulations of the educational institution or residential housing program where the student is studying;

 - Any other agreements related to the student's study program in another country; and

 - Clark College's standards of conduct for students.

 WAC 132N-125-030Statement of student rights.